facebook/react/docs/docs/integrating-with-other-libraries.md

 );
 ```

 From here you could start moving more logic into the component and begin adopting more common React practices.
+For example, in components it is best not to rely on IDs because the same component can be rendered multiple times.
+Instead, we will use the [React event system]("/react/docs/handling-events.html"), and register the click handler directly on the React `<button>` element.

 ```js
 function Button({ handleClick }) {